The Library’s Mission

 The Library also subscribes to the ALA’s Library Bill of Rights.
 Included in this statement is the commitment to honor the rights of an individual to use the Library regardless of age, race, religion, national origin, or social or political views.
 Accordingly, the Library staff provides equal service to all Library users.

-If an individual wishes to express concern about or objects to particular Library materials, the Library will request the individual complete a Statement of Concern About Library Resources Form.
+If an individual wishes to express concern about or objects to particular Library materials, the Library will request the individual complete a Request for Reconsideration of Library Materials form.
 The Library Director will review the title, evaluate the original decision for the purchase of the material, meet with Library staff, and meet with the individual to review the complaint.
 The Director will make a written ruling on the request, based on the Collection Development Policy.
 If the individual is not satisfied with the Director’s decision, the person may make a written request to the Board of Trustees.
 The Trustees’ decision is final.
-Procedure for Objections to Library Resources

 Library employees are protected by Chapter 78, Section 33, of the General Laws of Massachusetts: Policy for Selection and Use of Library Materials and Facilities, which states that no employee shall be dismissed for the selection of Library materials when the selection is made in good faith and in accordance with the standards of the American Library Association.